-The escrow company insures that all terms and conditions of the seller's and buyer's agreement are completed prior to the sale being finished.
-This includes securing funds and certificates, filling out required forms, and getting the release documents for any loans or liens that were paid off with the transaction, assuring you have a free title to your place before the asking price is fully paid.
+The escrow holder makes sure that all terms and conditions of the seller's and buyer's agreement are reached prior to the sale being completed.
+This includes securing payments and documents, filling out required forms, and obtaining the release documents for any loans or liens that are to be cleared with the transaction, assuring you have a clean title to your place before the purchase price is fully paid.

 Escrow agents want to obtain the following legal documents: